-No single test is 100% effective at diagnosing tuberculosis.
-Test specificity and sensitivity depend on the stage of disease, type of mycobacterial infections and other confounding factors.
-In non-human primates, the main diagnostic test is the intradermal tuberculin skin test (TST), which uses tuberculin protein to elicit a delayed-type hypersensitivity reaction (King 1993).
+In non-human primates, the main diagnostic test that has been used to date is the intradermal tuberculin skin test (TST), which uses tuberculin protein to elicit a delayed-type hypersensitivity reaction (King 1993).
 The TST involves injection of tuberculin at the eyelid or a demarcated site on the abdomen according to established protocols, with reactions measured 24, 48, and 72 hours after injection.
 A standardized scoring system for intrapalpebral reactions uses a 0 to 5 grading system.
 Reactions graded 0, 1, or 2 are considered negative, a grade 3 reaction is considered suspect, and grades 4 and 5 are considered positive.
 Abdominal skin reactions are scored on a similar 0 to 3 scale.
 Reactions graded 0 or 1 are considered negative, a grade 2 reaction is considered suspect, and grade 3 is considered positive (Kramer, Ford & Capuano 2012; Lecu et al. 2013).

 Non-human primates other than orangutans appear to require more tuberculin than humans to elicit a positive intradermal tuberculin test.
-Mammalian old tuberculin which is less purified but has more tuberculin units than purified protein derivative (PPD) is the preferred reagent to use in non-human primates (Bushmitz et al. 2009).
+Mammalian old tuberculin, which is less purified but has more tuberculin units than purified protein derivative (PPD), is the preferred reagent to use in non-human primates (Bushmitz et al. 2009).
 The upper eyelid is the usual site of choice for the intradermal injection, but in the case of very small monkeys, the skin on the abdomen may be preferred.
-It takes at least three weeks for infected animals to develop a delayed hypersensitivity reaction to tuberculin testing.
-Therefore for animals undergoing importation, a series of consecutive tests at two-week intervals are recommended during the quarantine period (Bushmitz et al. 2009; Lerche et al. 2008; OIE 2015d).

-The TST has limitations in that it is unable to reliably identify animals with latent tuberculosis infections.
+From time of infection it takes at least three weeks for the individual's immune response to be activated sufficiently and thereby demonstrate a reaction if a TST is applied.
+For animals undergoing quarantine for importation a series of consecutive tests at two-week intervals are recommended when using the TST (Bushmitz et al. 2009; Lerche et al. 2008; OIE 2015c).
+The TST has limitations in that it is unable to reliably identify animals with latent tuberculosis infections (Bushmitz et al. 2008; Learche et al. 2008).
 False positive and false negative test results are common (Lecu et al. 2013; Lerche et al. 2008).
 False negative results may be due to underlying disease causing immunosuppression.
-Incorrect injection technique, subjectivity in the interpretation of the TST, or use of suboptimal concentration of reagent can also result in false negative test results.
+Incorrect injection technique, subjectivity in the interpretation of the TST, or use of suboptimal concentration of tuberculin can also result in false negative test results.
 False positive results may be due to previous exposure to injection adjuvant or non-specific reactions to contaminants or exposure to atypical or saprophytic mycobacteria (Bushmitz et al. 2009).

-In the majority of Australian zoos the comparative intradermal tuberculin test (CITT) is the standard screening test for non-human primates (A. Reiss, ZAA, pers. comm.
+In the majority of Australian zoos the comparative tuberculin skin test (CTST) is the standard screening test for non-human primates (A. Reiss, ZAA, pers. comm.
 January 2016).
-The CITT compares the response to avian tuberculin with the response to mammalian tuberculin and helps rule out non-specific reactions due to exposure to atypical mycobacteria.
+The CTST compares the response to avian tuberculin with the response to bovine PPD tuberculin and helps rule out false positives from non-specific reactions due to exposure to atypical mycobacteria.
+A CTST is interpreted as positive if the bovine PPD-swelling is greater than the avian PPD-induced swelling.
+The CTST is interpreted as negative if the avian PPD-induced swelling is greater than the bovine PPD-induced swelling, or if there is no reaction to either injection.

 Healthy captive orangutans, with no known exposure to pathogenic mycobacteria, frequently respond to TSTs.
-To assist with test interpretation, a CITT together with culture, radiography and an enzyme-linked immunosorbent assay may assist in those circumstances (Dench et al. 2015; Lecu et al. 2013; Lerche et al. 2008; OIE 2015d).
+The interpretation of TSTs in orangutans is challenging as relatively high levels of false positives from TSTs in this species have been documented.
+To assist with test interpretation, a modified CTST together with culture, radiography and an enzyme-linked immunosorbent assay may assist in those circumstances (Dench et al. 2015; Lecu et al. 2013; Lerche et al. 2008; OIE 2015c).